EdVenty/blackRacers/README.md

 	- `wroracer` -a program that runs on the robot and controls its actions
 	- ` RoboAPI.py` - module of communication with the robot
 	- ` README.md ` -a file with the user's guide and an overview of the repository
+	- `` main.py`` - Pyboard program, responsible for the operation of the main program
+	- `` module.py`` - Pyboard program responsible for motion functions

 ---